REIO7200/FishyRealtime/FishyRealtime/MatchmakingAPI.md

 It creates a room with the specified data

 ### void CreateRoom(RoomInfo info, RoomFilter customData)
 It creates a room with the specified data.
-The RoomFilter will be used to list rooms, join random..
+The RoomFilter will be used to filter the room on JoinRandomRoom and GetRoomList

 ### void JoinRoom(string name)
 It will try to join a room with that name